uniteeio/Unitee.EventDriven/README.md

 ### Horizontal scaling

 Inside a consumer group, you can have multiple consumers.
 Each consumer group receives a single copy of the message.
 You can name the consumer with the third parameter of `AddRedisStreamBackgroundReceiver`.
-You should use an unique name PER INSTANCE.
+You should use an unique name PER INSTANCE

 ### Thread safety and concurrency